robert-mcdermott/LLM-Image-Classification/README.md

 ## MNIST Handwritten Digit Classification
 ![mnist-digits](image_data/mnist-digits.png)

 The [MNIST database](https://en.wikipedia.org/wiki/MNIST_database) is a large collection of handwritten digits that's commonly used in machine learning image processing tasks.
 For this test, I used 50 images of each digit (500 total) from the [MNIST as .jpg](https://www.kaggle.com/datasets/scolianni/mnistasjpg) dataset.
-I created a [mnist-classifer-model](modelfiles/mnist-number-classifier.Modelfile) for this test.
+I created the [mnist-classifer-model](modelfiles/mnist-number-classifier.Modelfile) definition for this test.

 ### Results

 There results weren't as good as I expected, with only a 79.2% accuracy score.
 It had trouble with "0", "1", and "2", often confusing them for "3".
 Strange.
 A traditional machine learning approach should exceed 98%.

-Confusion Matrix:
+***Confusion Matrix***:
 ![mnist-confusion-matrix.png](results/mnist-confusion-matrix.png)

-Precision and Recall:
+***Precision and Recall***:
 | Digit | Precision | Recall | F1-score |
 |-------|-----------|--------|----------|
 | 0     | 0.769231  | 0.600  | 0.674157 |